A new dynamic slip approach for wall-modeled Large Eddy Simulations in a Consistent Discontinuous Galerkin Framework: Numerical experiments.

 \subsection{Application to statistically stationary channel flows}

 The new dynamic slip wall model is applied to a series of statistically stationary turbulent channel flows that are homogeneous in directions parallel to the wall.
 The fully developed turbulent flow between the two parallel walls is separated by a distance $2 \delta$ in the $z$-direction, where $\delta$ is the half-channel height.
 The flow is assumed to be periodic in the stream-wise ($x$) and span-wise ($y$) directions.
-The friction Reynolds number is imposed through a constant forcing in the $x$-momentum equation using a pressure gradient equal to the wall shear stress $\tau_w = \overline{\rho} u^{2}_{\tau} / \delta$.
 The simplicity of geometry and boundary conditions makes this canonical flow configuration an appealing test case, and it has been used to validate the performance of previous dynamic slip wall models \citep{bose2014dynamic,bae2019dynamic}.

+The friction Reynolds number is set as $Re_\tau = \overline{\rho} u_\tau \delta / \mu$, with $u_\tau = \sqrt{\tau_w/ \overline{\rho}}$, $u_\tau$ being the friction velocity based on the wall shear stress $\tau_w$ taken from the available DNS.
+The friction Reynolds number is imposed through a constant forcing in the x-momentum equation using the pressure gradient $ \langle dp/dx \rangle = - \tau_w / \delta$.
+A number of WMLES studies use the constant pressure gradient as the forcing strategy in finite-volume \citep{yang2017physical,bae2019dynamic} and discontinuous Galerkin frameworks \citep{carton2017assessment,frere2017application,lv2021discontinuous}.
+For a DNS, \cite{quadrio2016does} show that the specific choice of the forcing term, i.e. constant mass flow or constant pressure gradient, does not produce important statistical consequences and one-point statistics do not show any appreciable difference between the simulations.

 The size of the computational domain is $2 \pi \delta$ in the $x$-direction and $\pi \delta$ in the $y$-direction.
 The degree of polynomial $p$ used for all the simulations presented here is $2$ and the sharp modal cut-off order $p^\star$ is $1$.
 For all the cases considered, the flow is initially evolved for at least time $20 \delta / u_\tau$ units and statistics are sampled for an additional $10 \delta / u_\tau$ time units.
 One-point statistics including the mean velocity and Reynolds shear and normal stresses are compared with the DNS of \cite{lee2015direct} and \cite{hoyas2022wall}.